 git checkout -b feature-name

-Now, you can develop the new feature locally and test it on the Vagrant setup described earlier.
+Now, you can develop the new feature locally and test it on the Vagrant setup described above.

 masterand push it to staging when ready

 git checkout master git merge feature-name git push stage